Thoseyearsbrian/GeoLite2-ASN/Docs/en-US/README.md

 - This project uses GitHub Actions to automatically pull data from MaxMind. **You must register on MaxMind and obtain your own License Key** to run the build script or automation legally.
 - GeoLite2 data is copyrighted by [MaxMind, Inc.](https://www.maxmind.com/) and is licensed under the [GeoLite2 EULA](https://www.maxmind.com/en/geolite2/eula).
 - All scripts and configuration files in this project are licensed under the [Apache License 2.0](https://raw.githubusercontent.com/Thoseyearsbrian/GeoLite2-ASN/main/LICENSE).

-## 🙌 Community Support

-If you find value in this project, please consider giving it a ⭐️ Star.